CaedenPH/CaedenPH/README.md

 # Hello there! 👋

 ## About  me
-My name is Caeden Perelli-Harris and I live in the UK.
+My name is Caeden Perelli-Harris and I live in the UK
-- Since April 2022, I have been employed as a part-time software engineer for [Dealermetrics](https://github.com/Dealermetrics).
+- Since April 2022, I have been employed as a part-time software engineer for [Dealermetrics](https://github.com/Dealermetrics)
 - I enjoy playing district level badminton and taking part in Badminton England tournaments
-- My favourite sport is Skiing.
+- My favourite sport is Skiing

 Make sure to check out my [gists](https://gist.github.com/CaedenPH)